thejobbitt/Ant-CNC/README.md

 # Ant-CNC
 Unofficial Ant CNC

-This is a place to store the information I gather while building the Ant CNC.
+This is a place to store the information I gather while building the Ant CNC. none of the upgrades are tested.
+Use at your own risk.

 Official release -> https://bitbucket.org/compactpcbmaker/cpcbm/src/master/